mrsimpson/slides-data-in-motion/slides.md

 - Low latency
 - Consistency guarantees
 - Data locality and Scalability
-- A Stream-First-Application programming model
+- A Stream-First Application programming model

 <!--
 Apache Flink is a third-generation distributed stream processor with a competitive feature set.
 It provides **accurate stream processing with high throughput and low latency at scale**.
 In particular, the following features make Flink stand out: